nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!pokedex  <pokemon>``

-Use this to show information about a pokémon.
+Use this to show information about a pok�mon.

 pvp-rank
 ~~~~~~~~~~~